tpodlaski/copra/docs/usage.rst

 on_message(message)
 ^^^^^^^^^^^^^^^^^^^

 ``on_message`` is called everytime a message is received. ``message`` is a dict representing the message.
-It's content will depend on the type of message, the channels subscribed to, etc. Please read `Coinbase Pro's WebSocket API documentation <https://docs.pro.coinbase.com/#websocket-feed/>`__ to learn about these message formats.
+Its content will depend on the type of message, the channels subscribed to, etc. Please read `Coinbase Pro's WebSocket API documentation <https://docs.pro.coinbase.com/#websocket-feed/>`__ to learn about these message formats.

 Note that with the exception of errors, every other message triggers this method including things like subscription confirmations.
 Your code should be prepared to handle unexpected messages.